Empire-Strikes-Back/Flula/readme.txt

 pull requests

-- we accept no github pull requests - we have no public programmers
+- we accept github pull requests, but we merge from command line - no programmer names - we are alive, we use --ff or we say 'i am program, i'm accepting changes'

 we say no to programmer names or emails in commit history